FuckingNode/fuckingnode.github.io/docs/manual/install.md

 - Run `deno task compile` and get the output executable from `dist/`.
 - Run `deno -A src/main.ts [...commands]` from the root.

+!!! note Note for source compiling
+    When compiling from source, you'll get an error because of a missing utility "kbi".
+You can ignore it, we use it for hashing release binaries.

 ---